 Omnicidal Maniac: Pushes the limits of this trope near the end of the movie when he and Loki massacre the crowd of people at the church gathering, and then he (Bartleby) starts dropping innocent people from the sky.

 Affably Evil: When he's not doing his job as the angel of death, he is a pretty decent person.
-He naturally has fun getting stoned with Jay and Bob, offering gum to the innocent woman and when he meets Serendipity again (albeit while drunk), he greets her like a long lost relative.
+He naturally has fun getting stoned with Jay and Bob, offering gum to the "innocent" woman whose life he and Bartleby spared during the Mooby's boardroom massacre, and when he meets Serendipity again (albeit while drunk), he greets her like a long lost relative.

 Never Hurt an Innocent: Seems to be his major restriction as Angel Of Death.
 When Bartleby demands he kill Bethany he explains he can't unless she's done something to deserve it.
 Although he did nearly kill a secretary for not saying "God Bless You" when he sneezed, so he appears to be able to choose what constitutes a punishment-deserving sin and what doesn't.